Miner501/paRks/README.md

 )
 ```

-Finally we can plot our results on a map.
+Finally you can plot your results on a map.

 ``` r
 plot_travel_map_gg(